Skip to main content

 Two shortcuts are available as alternatives, where you use a pre-compiled binary.
 The downsides of using a pre-compiled binary are:

-1. You will not be able to make edits to semgrep-core, for example to fix a parse error.
+• You are not able to make edits to semgrep-core, for example to fix a parse error.

-2. Semgrep will fail if the interface between semgrep-cli and semgrep-core has changed since the binary was compiled.
+• Semgrep fails if the interface between semgrep-cli and semgrep-core has changed since the binary was compiled.
 This has historically been happening around every two months, but can happen at any time without notice.

 With that in mind, the available shortcuts are: